 What are the differences between VRF and VRV solution air conditioners?
 Many who ask this particular question are fond of misinterpreting the two as if they are 2 different HVAC technologies.
 In actual fact, the two names are 2 different terms used for the same form of rooftop systems based on HVAC technology.

-The very first vrv HVAC systems were based on inverter technology compressors and they were invented by Daikin as far back as early 1980s.
-Daikin is a technology leader in HVAC industry and he registered the VRV term, as an official trademark.
+The very first VRV HVAC systems were based on inverter technology compressors and they were invented by Daikin as far back as the early 1980s.
+Daikin is a technology leader in the HVAC industry and he registered the VRV term, as an official trademark.

 VRV stands for Variable Refrigerant Volume.
 Other companies using this same HVAC system however call it VRF, which stands for Variable Refrigerant Flow.
 However, people tend to use VRF more than they use VRV, making the former to be commoner.
 In this write-up, we will be using the two names interchangeably since they are the same.

 It has similarity to the Air Conditioning Systems in Rolls Royce.
 The technology with which it is built is sophisticated and it is based on several principles.

 The VRF air conditioning vrf systems make use of refrigerant only as its cooling material.
 Some other systems, on the other hand, make use of the chilled water system.
 In the latter system, the refrigerant takes up the task of both cooling and heating the water that gets circulated throughout the HVAC systems.

 The inverter compressor included in the vrf systems allows reduction of power consumption using partial cooling or heating loads.
 Also, its indoor unit is included with many air handlers on the refrigerant loop or circuit.
 The system has the modular expansion ability too.
 This makes it applicable for especially large projects, which can grow from stage to stage.